 “I can’t believe that there are only five more weeks until I leave DC.
 This experience has been amazing for me and my professional growth.
 Week after week I learn new ways to organize, be a facilitator, learn how to interact with others and am challenged in the place where I am at, either at the Community Center or during home visits.”

--Andrew Penner, a spring 2014 intern, is an EMU senior majoring in social work.
-Andrew is completing his practicum at Horton’s Kids, Inc.
+-Andrew Penner, a spring 2014 intern, was an EMU senior majoring in social work.
+Andrew completed his practicum at Horton’s Kids, Inc.

 Frequently Asked Questions

 Can I apply to WCSC as a first- or second-year student?

 Yes!
 Most WCSC students are juniors or seniors, but occasionally mature first- or second-year students have been accepted into our program.

 How does registration work?